-The public can help protect America’s agricultural and natural resources by being aware of invasive pests and the damage they cause.
+The public can help protect America’s agricultural and natural resources by being aware of invasive pests, bee removal Phoenix, and the damage pests cause.
 APHIS created the Hungry Pests public outreach program to empower Americans with the knowledge they need to leave these “hungry pests” behind.

 Visit www.Hungrypests.com during April, which APHIS has proclaimed Invasive Plant Pest and Disease Awareness Month, to learn more about invasive plant pest and diseases impacting your area and how you can help.
 And, join the discussion about invasive plant pests via the HungryPests Facebook page.